 Faculty of Occupational Medicine (FOM): Risk reduction framework

-The risk reduction framework paper was developed by an independent group of clinical academics and other doctors, led by Professor Kamlesh Khunti from Leicester University.
-The risk reduction framework was published by the Faculty of Occupational Medicine (FOM) in May 2020 and highlights that increasing age, BME ethnicity, male gender, underlying health conditions and pregnancy have the potential to increase an individual’s risk from COVID-19.
+The risk reduction framework paper was developed early in the pandemic by an independent group of clinical academics and other doctors, led by Professor Kamlesh Khunti from Leicester University.
+The risk reduction framework published by the Faculty of Occupational Medicine (FOM) in May 2020 emphasises the importance of assessment of the workplace, and the workfoirce.
+It highlights the importance that increasing age, BME ethnicity, male gender, underlying health conditions and pregnancy have in increasing the potential risk of individuals from COVID-19.
 The paper suggests that risk assessments should be prioritised for staff in these groups.

 The British Association of Physicians of Indian Origin